Simultaneous supersingular reductions of CM elliptic curves: Supersingular elliptic curves

-This isomorphism and the fact that these two maps are well-defined and inverses of one another (upon taking isomorphism and homothety classes) follow from \cite[Thm.~3.11]{waterhouse}; the key point is that, since $\mcO$ is a maximal order, the $\mcO$-ideals above are {\em kernel ideals} (\cite[Thm.~3.15]{waterhouse}). \end{proof}
+is an elliptic curve satisfying $\Hom(E_I,E_0)\simeq I.$ This isomorphism and the fact that these two maps are well-defined and inverses of one another (upon taking isomorphism and homothety classes) follow from \cite[Thm.~3.11]{waterhouse}; the key point is that, since $\mcO$ is a maximal order, the $\mcO$-ideals above are {\em kernel ideals} (\cite[Thm.~3.15]{waterhouse}). \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop:Bpinfty}] Since $\mcO$ is maximal, any left $\mcO$-ideal $I$ is locally principal (see \cite[Thm.~16.1.3]{voight}): for any prime $\ell$

 for some $\beta_\ell\in\quat(\Qq_\ell)^\times$ uniquely defined modulo (left multiplications by) $\mcO_\ell^\times$ where $\mcO_\ell = \mcO \otimes_\Z \Z_\ell$.
 By the local-global principle for lattices, the map yields a bijection